-Looking for How to store freshly picked corn in 2021?
+Looking for How to store freshly picked corn in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 If you just picked up some corn at a farm market or farmstand or just picked it yourself off the cornstalks, the clock is ticking to ...